 As usual for this event we have pretty much all of the World's best European Tour players in attendance this week, including 9 of the World's top 30 players - namely Stenson, Garcia, Rose, McIlroy, Schwartzel, Donald, Poulter, Westwood and Kaymer - plus an excellent supporting cast as you'd expect for the European Tour's flagship event.
 The only obvious names missing are Graeme McDowell, who's chosen to stay Stateside with his pregnant wife Kristin, and Victor Dubuisson who's pulled out due to injury, however other than that we've got a pretty healthy attendance.

-With 64 OWGR points up for grabs to the winner and a healthy distribution of points to those who finish well, this is an event that provides an opportunity for those on the bubble of US Open and Open Championship qualification to grab those all-important final few points to secure their attendance in the next 2 Majors.
-A 5-year European Tour exemption awaits the winner although of more importance to the top players is the fact of simply winning such a prestigious event which many class in a category very close to a Major Championship.
+With 64 OWGR points up for grabs to the winner and a healthy distribution to those who finish well, this is an event that provides an opportunity for those on the bubble of US Open and Open Championship qualification to grab those all-important final few points to secure their attendance in the next 2 Majors.
+A 5-year European Tour exemption also awaits the winner, although of more importance to the top players is the fact of simply winning such a prestigious event that many Europeans class in a category not a million miles away from a Major Championship.

 Recent winners here have all had prior experience of the event and recent contending performances over the West Course.
-Even 'surprise' 2010 winner Simon Khan had previously finished 2nd at Wentworth 4 years previously, so his ability to play the course shouldn't have been a total shock.
+Even 'surprise' 2010 winner Simon Khan had previously finished 2nd at Wentworth 4 years previously, so his ability to play the course shouldn't have been a total shock, which he again proved last season when making the play-off.
 A preference for Bentgrass putting surfaces should also be favoured, plus high GIR stats and the ability to avoid the worst of the trouble off the tee are all pre-requisites.
-My selections are as follows: